-The Legislative Research Commission's Committee to Study the Investment of Public Funds has held three meetings to date.
-The Committee has considered a range of methods by which a greater return might be made on the investment of public funds.
-Among these are 1) more frequent remission of sales and use and alcoholic beverage taxes to the State; 2) reimbursement to the State by some licensing and regulatory boards for administrative costs; 3) simpler methods of money transfers between agencies; 4) improvement of investments by the Retirement System; 5) improvement of investments by the State Treasury; and 6) use of the State Treasurer as a depository of funds held by ABC Boards and Clerks of Court.
-The Committee will need to meet two or three more times between the 1982 and 1983 Session of the General Assembly in order to complete its work.
+The Legislative Research Commission's Committee to Study the Investment of Public Funds held four meetings.
+The Committee considered a range of methods by which a greater return might be made on the investment of public funds, including: 1) more frequent remission of sales and use and alcoholic beverage taxes to the State; 2) reimbursement to the State by some licensing and regulatory boards for administrative costs; 3) simpler methods of money transfers between agencies; 4) improvement of investments by the State Treasury; and 6) use of the State Treasurer as a depository of funds held by the ABC Boards and Clerks of Court.
+Due to the complex nature of these issues, the Committee had time to investigate in depth only the matter of funds held by clerks of court.
+Further study will be needed to deal with other investments of public funds.

-For a list of those persons who made presentations to the committee, see Appendix C. Details of the meetings are contained in the committee's minutes, which are on file in the Legislative Library.
+For a list of those persons who made presentations to the Committee, see Appendix C. Details of the meetings are contained in the Committee minutes, which are on file in the Legislative Library.